Jan-Novak00/Enrollments1/Milestone1/core1_breakdown.md

 * Fetch a list of courses matching a search query
 * Fetch all available tickets for a course

+##### Data store responsibilities
+* Change list of enrolled students in the database
+* Change waiting list for a given ticket in the database
+* Change student course info in the database
+* Update waiting list in the database
+* Sync student course list and list of enrolled students for a given course

 ##### Manipulating course attendance responsibilities
 * Acquire an exclusive write lock for a specific lecture or practical while manipulating it
 * Check whether a specific lecture or practical has free space for one more attendee